somayyeh1650/quantum_computting/README.md

 # Set up the Environment

-It is always recommended to create a vitual enviroment to install only the packages we need, making it more lightweight and customizable.
+It is always recommended to create a vitual environment to install only the packages we need, making it more lightweight and customizable.
 For installing the [virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) in conda you can follow the commands :

-This allows users to

     conda create –name <my_env>
     conda activate <my_env>